-The Board has denied the Veteran's claims for service connection for esophageal and liver disorders, attributing them to exposure at Camp Lejeune.
+The Board has denied service connection for esophageal disorder and liver disorder due to exposure to contaminated water at Camp Lejeune.
 The case is remanded for further examination.

-The deciding factor: Further medical evidence is needed to determine if the Veteran's current conditions are related to his in-service exposure to contaminated water at Camp Lejeune.
+The deciding factor: Further examination is needed as the current evidence does not provide sufficient information to determine if the Veteran's conditions are related to his in-service exposure to contaminated water at Camp Lejeune.

 - Claimed conditions